 Orange is the most conflicted color you will ever find.
 You can, however, use that to your advantage.
 Certain brands use orange to become outliers – to say in a strong way that they are different and worth a look.
 It’s a rebellious kind of color and challenges a customer to decide whether or not they identify with a given brand.
 In this way, it has been shown to be off-putting to grounded and traditional budget buyers but performs well with impulse shoppers.

-Want your brand to stand out?
+Want your brand name to stand out?
 Consider using more purple.
 It isn’t particularly stimulating or calming.
 Because of its unique vibrancy combined with neutral psychology, purple has long been associated with opulence, achievement and creativity.

 Black is a color most often used to point out authority or intelligence.
 It’s a bold choice that lends itself to equally bold branding.
 It should be employed sparingly, too much black can overwhelm and cause eye strain.